Skip to Content

 Struggle in social development

-Gifted kids are often considered smarter than other kids in their age group.
-Gifted children may solve problems in ways that others cannot, and see things differently than most people.
+Gifted children may solve problems in ways others cannot and see things differently than most people.

 Nevertheless, this does not mean that these students are always better at social adjustment than others.

-There are times when they struggle to fit in social situations because their social development hasn’t caught up yet.
 These kids may also have a hard time making and keeping friends6.
 Some even experience bullying because of their differences and inferior social skills7.

 Trying to fit in